-From near desolation to thriving community, Kansas City has overcome the challenge faced by many of America’s great cities.
-Where once these centers of culture, community, growth and prosperity attracted those seeking a better life… many had morphed into dangerous shells of their former selves, driving people away to the relative safety of the suburbs.
+From near desolation to a thriving community, Kansas City has overcome the challenge faced by many of America’s great cities.
+Where once these centers of culture, community, growth, and prosperity attracted those seeking a better life… many had morphed into dangerous shells of their former selves, driving people away to the relative safety of the suburbs.

-More than merely named after the headquarters of the Kansas City, Power & Light company, it is an authentic resurgence of the city from an era when it was at its best.
-Their magnificent art deco tower became a central theme for the district; illuminated tower gateways to authentically light the way to a brighter future.
+More than merely being named after the headquarters of the Kansas City, Power & Light company, it is an authentic resurgence of the city from an era when it was at its best.
+Their magnificent art deco tower became a central theme for the district; illuminated tower gateways authentically light the way to a brighter future.

-“Desiring to tap into that authentic vibrant energy, we dug pretty deeply into the history.
+“Desiring to tap into that authentic vibrant energy, we dug pretty deep into the history.
 Kansas City, being a part of the industrial revolution as an industrial powerhouse, we naturally looked at what materials they were using back then to help us better understand the experience of those residents”, noted Selbert Perkins Design Partner, John Lutz.

-“We incorporated many details of those elements as well as noting how signs were constructed back then, as our inspiration for the vibrant communications master plan we developed, including district identities and naming, gateway landmarks, wayfinding and public art elements.”
+“We incorporated many details of those elements as well as noting how signs were constructed back then, as our inspiration for the vibrant communications master plan we developed, including district identities and naming, gateway landmarks, wayfinding, and public art elements.”

 Integrating steel structures and rooftop signs, aligning with how signs were built back in the 40s, with the signature exposed neon and light bulbs, we created a real aesthetic that was exciting; paying tribute to the history of this place as well creating an energetic vibe like no other.

-The Gateways, inspired by industry pylons that are really like a modern smokestacks, are internally lit beacons that let you know you’ve arrived somewhere special.
+The Gateways, inspired by industry pylons that are really like modern smokestacks, are internally lit beacons that let you know you’ve arrived somewhere special.

 Aligning the past with the present through the restoration of two magnificent old theaters with 60’ neon blade signs and new entertainment venues; bars, restaurants music venues, helps the melding of old and new traditions alike.